-For those studying sports geography, the question of landscape and the impact of sport upon it has been a key area of research.
-With the advent of modern sport, the staging of events and the need to construct pitches and venues of standard measurements, the landscape began to be changed by sport.
-That is not to say that all pre-modern sport had no impact: the Mavan ball courts of ancient Mexico are a classic example of a structure built for sport which transformed the landscape.
-Many folk games, such as folk football, had used the existing landscape, but modern rules demanded standardised playing surfaces.
+Initially much sport was determined by the physical landscapes within which it took place.
+For example mountaineering and skiing made use of natural landscapes and real tennis was played in humanconstructed landscapes of courtyards.
+Bale has identified two key points that transform this relationship between sport and landscapes.
+First, the increasingly spatial confinement of the sites within which sport is practised and second the gradual artificialisation of the sports environment make great impacts on landscapes.
+With the advent of modern sport, the staging of events and the need to construct pitches and venues of standard measurements, landscapes began to be changed by sport.
+That is not to say that all pre-modern sport had no impact: the Mayan ball courts of ancient Mexico are a classic example of a structure built for sport which transformed the landscape.
+Many traditional games, such as folk football, had used the existing landscape, but modern rules demanded standardised playing surfaces.
 This development led to the construction of permanent landscape changes.
 Golf courses, football stadia, baseball pitches and race tracks all altered the terrain in which they were set.
 As sport has grown in its commercial scale, so the demands for sporting complexes, which serve a set of different purposes, not solely the staging of the game, have increased.
-The hosting of a major event, such as the Olympics, can transform the landscape of an entire city.
-Bale has identified two key points in the context of this issue.
-First is the gradual artificialisation of the sports environment, through the construction of sports sites such as golf courses, covered stadia that exclude the elements, and artificial ice rinks.
-Second is the increasing spatial confinement of the sites within which sport is practised, evidenced by the development of sport-specific venues such as gyms, squash centres and modern football stadia.
-In a broader context, Eichberg has argued that the relationship between sport and landscape can be understood through three cyclic developments.
-All of these have competing agenda with respect to the setting of sport, yet all of them co-exist at any given time.
-The three cycles are: the artificialisation of sport through the use of astroturf or domed stadia, the green tendency within sport that has no impact on the landscape and is highlighted by the pursuit of running or orienteering, or the naturalisation of space through yoga or t'ai-chi.
-The latter two choices explicitly reject sport's industrialisation of the landscape as a product of urbanisation.
+The hosting of a major event such as the Olympics, can transform the landscape of an entire city.